Swissgrid-AG-External/energydatahackdays23/data/data_explanation.md

 * NTC limits how much cross-board flows Switzerland can have with its neighboring countries, the lower the limit, the lower the flow, and thus lower losses.

 In summary, all these factors can be relevant for forecasting the active losses, please find out which can create the best-performed model.

+A small note: in case of any data missing for some timestamps, which is common when working with the real world data - please clean it as needed.

 Good luck and have fun!